Battle of Tetovo: Opening phase

 On 22 March, after two months of sporadic violence, two Albanians were gunned down near the football stadium in the eastern districts.
-The two men approached a Macedonian checkpoint in a white car, and tossed a device to the policemen.
+The two men approached a Macedonian checkpoint in a white car and tossed a device to the policemen.
 The men were shot immediately.
-Western and Albanian media reported that Macedonian forces mistook a cellphone for an explosive device, though it was later established that it was, indeed, a hand grenade.
-Images of the dead men became famous, marking the insurgency's first martyrs and bringing Macedonia's violence to the world spotlight.
+Albanian media reported that Macedonian forces mistook a cellphone for an explosive device, though it was later established that it was, indeed, a hand grenade.
+Footage of the dead men made world headlines for its graphic content.

-The Macedonians proceeded to beef up their security forces and deployed T-55 tanks in support.
+The Macedonians proceeded to build up their security forces and deployed T-55 tanks in support.

 In Tetovo's old town, a sandbag checkpoint near the Church of St. Nicholas suffered frequent shelling from houses in the highlands.
 Over the next few days, several skirmishes broke out throughout the hills.
 A Macedonian Mi-17 helicopter crashed while ferrying police forces to a ski resort on the outskirts of town, killing the pilot and wounding 16 policemen.
 Most of the rebels held out on Baltepe Mountain.
 From the Koltak district, Macedonian forces poured fire onto Albanian positions.
 This was often returned with machine gun, sniper, and mortar fire.

-A series of blasts was clearly visible in the hills above Tetovo as terrified residents scurried for cover below.
-The hills had been occupied by Albanian guerrilla forces for the past week.
-The Macedonian army was firing indiscriminately and several of the rising columns of smoke came from civilian houses.
-There was no word on casualties, but the risk to civilians was high.
-The hills around Tetovo are dotted with houses and it was not clear if they had all been evacuated.
-The NLA stood their ground.

-A short time after the start of the Government offensive, the Macedonian army issued an ultimatum, giving the NLA 24 hours to cease hostilities and surrender, or leave Macedonia.
-After the deadline, Macedonian security forces continued using all their means against positions of the rebels.
-The Macedonian onslaught began just hours after the rebels offered to join peace talks.

-Staunch resistance by 100 NLA fighters cornered in the Gracani area after the Tetovo fighting continued to harass the ARM, whose infantry units seemed extremely reluctant to engage in an open battle.